MuhammadMazid/MuhammadMazid/README.md

 ### 💼 About Myself

 - 👀 I’m interested in analysis and prediction related to product analytics and user experiences.
 My work typically focuses on A/B (hypothesis) testing, predictive analytics, reporting & insights, and defining new metrics.
-The tools I primarily use are Python, R, SQL, Tableau, and Adobe Analytics.
+The tools and libraries I primarily use are Python, SQL, scikit learn, PyTorch, Tensorflow and PowerBI.

 - 🌱 I’m currently learning LLM, vector databases